telebroad/mat-datepicker-time-header/README.md

 })

 ```
-**In order for the input to work, you must add a `time` input to a `formGroup`, and add the form froup on one of the parents of the datepicker.
+**In order for the input to work, you must add a control with the name `time` to a `formGroup`, and add the formGroup on one of the parents of the datepicker.
 Otherwise it will just throw an error.
 The cotrol name can optionaly [ be configured](#config "Optional control name configuration").**

 in `component.ts`